How to Receive Money From Overseas Using The Commonwealth Bank of Australia

-If your sender uses a dedicated money transfer service like World First, Transferwise, OFX, HiFX or another dedicated currency exchange provider, they could save you over $650 on a transaction like this.
+If your sender uses a dedicated money transfer service like WorldFirst, TransferWise, OFX, HiFX or another dedicated currency exchange provider, they could save you hundreds of dollars on a transaction like this.
 To see how much they could save, get them to take a look at our free online comparison tool.

-And that’s it — everything you need to know about receiving your money from overseas using CommBank.
+And that’s it!
+That's everything you need to know about receiving money from overseas using Commonwealth Bank.
 Here at The Currency Shop, we want to give you the right information to help you and the sender save money and help you make an informed choice for all your currency exchange needs.

 The next time you or someone else needs to send money internationally, check how much you can save using our money transfer comparison tool.
-If you’ve still got questions we’re here to help, so feel free to give us a call on 1800 004 930.
+Additionally, if you’ve still got questions we’re here to help, so feel free to give us a call on 1800 004 930.